-Texas court says virus fear doesn’t qualify for mail voting
+Texas court: Virus fear alone not enough for mail balloting

 The fight in Texas is just one of several court battles across the country over efforts, mainly by Democrats, to expand access to mail-in ballots amid the pandemic.
 In Wisconsin, where election officials drew widespread criticism for holding its April 7 presidential primary even as other states delayed voting, a new lawsuit filed this month argued that not enough has been done since then to ensure that the upcoming elections can be conducted safely and fairly.

+The court rejected Paxton’s request to bar local election officials from accepting mail-in ballots based on claims of disability because of the virus.
+Justice Nathan Hecht wrote that the court was “confident that election officials will comply” with the broader decision.

-In Houston, Ray said Wednesday’s ruling is clear that if “you’re perfectly healthy and all that you’re afraid of is you might get COVID,” then you don’t qualify.
-However, he believed the court order doesn’t totally shut the door.
+But in Houston, Ray said that while the ruling is clear that if voters don’t qualify if they’re “perfectly healthy and all that you’re afraid of is you might get COVID,” he believed the court order didn’t totally shut the door.

 “As we all know, nobody’s perfectly healthy,” Ray said.
 “We all have something we can look at, and it’s really up to the voter to decide based on his personal situation whether he would qualify or not.
 And the clerk basically has no authority or ability to question him.”